BEYOND 2030 – TRAJECTORIES & PRIORITIES FOR A SUSTAINABLE FUTURE from September 15 until September 19, 2025 in Potsdam, Germany

 Thus, the Potsdam Summer School provides a unique opportunity for all participants to foster international cooperation and an interdisciplinary exchange of ideas.

-The call for applications will start on January 01, 2024.
-The deadline for submitting applications will be on Tuesday, April 30, 2024, at 23:59 UTC.
+The call for applications has started now.
+The deadline for submitting applications will be on Wednesday, April 30, 2025, at 23:59 UTC.

 The organisers intend to conduct the one-week programme in a format whereby all participants and speakers will be present in Potsdam.
 The entire programme will be conducted in English.